-If you need any more information about the Right to Buy, the Government booklet entitled "Your Right to Buy Your Home" is available to download on the Government website www.gov.uk/government/publications/your-right-to-buy-your-home You can also contact The Right to Buy Policy Team, Communities and Local Government, Eland House, Bressenden Place, London SW1E 5DU or visit their website www.communities.gov.uk.
+If you need any more information about the Right to Buy, the Government booklet entitled "Right to Buy: summary booklet" is available to download on the Government website Right to Buy: summary booklet - GOV.UK.

 There is also the Government's Right to Buy Agent Service, which is there to help you as tenant understand your right to buy your home.
 The service offers free and impartial advice on Right to Buy and, if you decide home ownership is the right choice for you, their advisors can also help you through the process of buying your home.
-For further information, please visit their website www.righttobuy.gov.uk/agent-service/ or call them on 0300 123 0913.
+You can contact them on 0300 123 0913 or send an e-mail to enquiry@righttobuyagent.org.uk

-Published by Cambridge City Council - April 2023
+Published by Cambridge City Council - February 2025